GlosuU/bayograff/README.md

 ## TODOS

--   Select images for reporterms from enum
+-   Move access to images to a separate script
 -   Back to all reporterms button in ReportermSingle view
--   Duplicate Edit + Delete buttons in ReportermSingle view
+-   Duplicate Edit + Delete buttons at bottom in ReportermSingle view
 -   Improve font sizes, some are too small
 -   Polish exporter to get better .txt and .tex files
+-   Reorganize exporter code in server
 -   Allow for sorting by title or last updated
+-   Show collapsed last updated Reporterm
+-   After searching something, clicking Reporterms does not refresh to all reporterms
 -   Background colors (still showing some yellow)
+-   Paging in Reporterms List

+-   Add Anecdaynotes and Factales
+-   Add Home and About Pages
+-   Add Video
 -   Images can't be inserted into Latex :(
--   After searching something, clicking Reporterms does not refresh to all reporterms
 -   Allow date input with text (maybe use npm install v-calendar)
 -   min and max dates should be one day off maybe (will need to use computed I believe)
 -   Allow resizing of text